crashappsec/chalk/src/docs/core-release-notes.md

 We are actively developing Chalk, and listening closely to the people already using it.
 Below are a number of key items in our backlog that we're considering.
-However, we have made no descisions on the order we'll work on these things, and may add or drop items from the list.
-For a more up-to-date view, please check our issues list in Github.
+However, we have made no decisions on the order we'll work on these things, and may add or drop items from the list.
+For a more up-to-date view, please check our issues list in GitHub.

 All of the below are targets for our Open Source; we also will soon be releasing services around Chalk (with a free tier).